cheerzhang/read_doc_1/docs/source/process_dataframe_column.rst

 Process Date Column
 --------------------

-The :func: ``parse_dates`` function is designed to parse date columns in a Pandas DataFrame.
+The ``parse_dates()`` function is designed to parse date columns in a Pandas DataFrame.
 It provides flexibility by allowing users to specify a date format or automatically extracting the format from an error message.
 You can use the :func: ``df_csv_excel.read_data.parse_dates`` function.

 .. autofunction:: df_csv_excel.read_data.parse_dates